Very Berrylicious: 5 U-Pick Strawberry Farms We’re Sweet On

 Harvold Berry Farm

 Insider Tip: Picking schedules are weather dependent, and fields close frequently to allow berries to ripen.
-Call first to make sure fields are open.
+Call first or check their Facebook page to make sure fields are open.

 Bolles Organic Berry Farm